| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 property should be a symbol, the value is what was last set by

-for property.
+widget-put for property.

-if widget has a value (even nil
+Non-nil if widget has a value (even nil) for

 property property.